Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     you can also backup now manually
     - view all jobs to see progress on backup

-- **Azure Recovery Service Agent or MARS agent**
+- **Azure Recovery Service Agent or MARS (Microscoft Azure Recovery Service) agent**
-    - It is a software that you can install on a VM that gives you more control over how and what to specifically backup
+    - It is a software that you can install on a VM that gives you more control over how and what to specifically backup.
+You can specify retention policy
+    - MARS agent recovers the agent onto the recovery services vault.